What Does a Henhouse Need and What’s Just Nice to Have!

 You want to stay away from sawdust, cedar, oak, and black walnut because they can be dangerous.
 You can read more about bedding here.
 If you live in an area where predators are a threat, make sure your floor isn’t penetrable.
 You can a

 There are a few aspects of our current henhouse that I do love, and suggest.

-- There’s a door at each end of the henhouse which aids in really wonderful air circulation and keeps it nice and cool on those hot Florida days.
+- There’s a door at each end of the henhouse which aids in really wonderful air circulation.
+The doors also keep it nice and cool on hot Florida days.

 - We also have multiple power outlets.
-This is especially nice because we raise our chicks in the henhouse from chicks, so we can plug our heat lamp in.
-Here’s our brooder:
+This is nice because we can plug in a heat lamp to raise our chicks in the hen house.

 - We have fluorescent ceiling lights down the middle of the ceiling equipped with a light switch.

 - There are two water lines in the house and the third right outside one of the doors.
-The third water source has a little concrete square beneath it and it’s one of those little things in life that I just love.
-In the mornings while filling up the water containers it’s so nice to have the lid flipped onto a clean, even surface.
-It really is the little things.
+The third water source has a little concrete square beneath it.
+It’s one of those little things in life that I just love.

-As long as you have a dry, clean, well-ventilated, safe space, nesting boxes, roosts, the proper bedding, food, and water then you’re good to go.
+As long as you have the “must-haves” above, you’re good to go!
 If you’re looking for a good DIY chicken project, including dust box ideas, check out my Homestead Chickens board on Pinterest!